Listen to this post

-The more versatile and valuable design patterns can be applied to many diverse languages and frameworks and frame the consequences of using the software design pattern.
+The more versatile and valuable design patterns can be applied to diverse languages and frameworks and frame the consequences of using the software.

-Quality software design patterns are named for the concrete problem they are attempting to solve with a template or algorithm.
+Quality software design patterns are named for the concrete problem they attempt to solve with a template or algorithm.

 Software design patterns are a map and not a prescription.
 Patterns help with defining a why and how within your context, but not when to apply them.